BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-Ocean-Boulevard.md

 <p>
 That's how I felt in Hampton.
-More than a sort of passing enjoyment of living near the ocean, I felt engulfed by and lost in the experience of the ocean.
+More than a sort of passing enjoyment, I felt engulfed by the experience of the ocean.
 </p>

 <div align="center">